 An illustrated guide to the electric utilities that serve North Carolina.

-More than 100 separately organized electric utilities serve North Carolina's consumers.
-Depending on where you live or work, you could receive electric service from a consumer-owned cooperative, an investor-owned utility, your city government, a university-owned utility or some other utility operating in the state.
-Each covers a designated service area.
+More than 100 separately organized electric power providers serve nearly 10 million people in North Carolina.
+Each covers a designated service area, and depending upon where you live, your electric service could come from a consumer-owned electric cooperative, an investor-owned utility, your city government, a university-owned utility or some other utility operating in the state.

-In the early days of electrification, power generally was available only in larger communities, where power companies could be assured of an economic return.
-In the 1930s and '40s, rural residents formed cooperatives that they could own and manage themselves to bring electricity to more sparsely populated regions.
+In the early days of electrification, power was only available in larger communities where power companies could count on sufficient economic return.
+In the 1930s and ’40s, rural North Carolinians formed cooperatives that they could own and manage themselves to bring electricity to more sparsely populated regions.

-In the summer of 2012, a merger of the investor-owned utilities Duke Energy and Progress Energy formed the largest electric utility in the nation.
-Duke Energy (the official name of the merged corporations) serves some 7.2 million electric accounts in six states, including about 3.2 million in North Carolina.
+In the summer of 2012, a merger of the investor-owned utilities Duke Energy and Progress Energy formed the largest regulated utility in the nation.
+Duke Energy (the official name of the merged corporations) serves some 7.4 million electric accounts in six states, including about 3.3 million in North Carolina.